novaway/elasticsearch-bundle/README.md

 # novaway/elasticsearch-bundle

-A bundle to integrate add debug information to elasticsearch/elasticsearch and ruflin/elastica in your Symfony Applications
+A bundle to add debug information to elasticsearch/elasticsearch and ruflin/elastica in your Symfony Applications

 ## Usage

-The bundle provides a Elasticsearch\Client override, throwing events during search, and displaying it in the symfony toolbar.
+The bundle provides a Elastica\Client override, throwing events during search, and displaying it in the symfony toolbar.

 ## Installation
 ```